vahidkianfar/DrinksWebApi-Swagger/README.md

 # DrinksWebApi-Swagger

-Create a Simple API (Test-Driven-Development)
+Create a Simple web API (Test-Driven-Development)

 On this project we explore API Controllers, Route, Endpoints, HTTP Verb GET.